johnsmithgit143/termux-setup/README.md

 # Goals
 ---
-I try to add comments soon.
+I try to add more stuff soon.